FHantke/brave-browser-wiki/Patching-Chromium.md

 You will need to patch (see the below documentation) for some small trivial things in this case:
 - Create instances of your class instead of the Chromium class.
 - Possibly add a `friend` member to the base class you're subclassing.
-- Possibly add a `virtual` keyword to functions you'd like to subclass.
+- Possibly add a `virtual` keyword to functions you'd like to subclass https://github.com/brave/brave-browser/wiki/Patching-Chromium#making-methods-virtual

 Header patches should use preprocessor defines when possible.
 The define should always be the last thing in `public` so you can change to `protected` or `private` inside the define.
 ```